Disruptive Innovation in Business and How to Take Advantage

 What Is Disruptive Innovation?

-Joseph L. Bower and Clayton M. Christesen introduced the theory of disruptive innovation in a 1995 paper.
+Joseph L. Bower and Clayton M. Christensen introduced the theory of disruptive innovation in a 1995 paper.
 According to them, disruptive innovation describes the process of how a smaller company can challenge larger, more established ones by appealing to markets the established companies are neglecting.

 The term “disruptive innovation” gets thrown around a lot, but not all innovation is disruptive.
 Disruptive innovation in business specifically refers to what happens when established businesses are so focused on their target market segment that other customers fall through the cracks.
 Disruptive innovators identify these customers and find new ways to meet their needs.